 What to Include in Your Plan:

-- Identifying high-level topics (keywords) that your company specializes in
+- Identifying high-level topics (keyword reserach) that your company specializes in

 - Mapping out your existing content so that similar topics and ideas are grouped together